jpedrosa/sua/docs/Progress_Notes_December_11_2015.md

 Ruby always had the tradition of releasing new versions around Christmas.
 This year we got our gift even earlier with Swift!
 Merry Xmas!

+BTW, if you need help interoping with C, have a look [at this outstanding](https://github.com/apple/swift/blob/8d9ef80304d7b36e13619ea50e6e76f3ec9221ba/docs/proposals/C%20Pointer%20Interop%20Language%20Model.rst) Swift article for some reassurance.